God’s Sovereignty and Human Will

 God’s Eternal Attribute of Sovereignty

 The Bible tells us that God is sovereign.
 This is one of his eternal or infinite attributes.
 God is referred to by the term Sovereign Lord countless times in the Bible.
 The prophets of the Old Testament addressed God as the Sovereign Lord in many of their prayers, especially Isaiah and Ezekiel.
 The New Testament Christians also recognized God as the Sovereign Lord.
-But what exactly is sovereignty?
+But what is sovereignty?
 And if God is sovereign over everyone, how do we reconcile it with human free will?

 An ancient king confessed God’s sovereignty